Exclusive: California utility PG&E explores bankruptcy filing - sources

 The utility has borrowed more than $3 billion under credit lines available to it, a move companies in financial distress will often make to shore up cash.

-The California Public Utilities Commission last month opened a new proceeding to consider penalties against the company for falsifying pipeline safety records.
+The California Public Utilities Commission last month opened proceedings to consider penalties against the company for falsifying pipeline safety records.

+PG&E also filed for bankruptcy in 2001 during California's energy crisis.
+It had amassed too much debt by buying electricity, which it was then not allowed to recoup by increasing rates for its customers.
+It emerged from bankruptcy in 2004.

-(Reporting by Liana B. Baker, Greg Roumeliotis and Mike Spector in New York; Additional reporting by Jessica DiNapoli; Editing by Daniel Wallis)
+(Reporting by Liana B. Baker, Greg Roumeliotis and Mike Spector in New York; Additional reporting by Jessica DiNapoli in New York; Editing by Daniel Wallis)